Justin-Diamond/RapidanAPI/README.md

-# RapidanAPI allows Rapidan's clients to conveniently pull energy data.
+# RapidanAPI allows our clients to conveniently pull energy data.

-The RapidanAPI module and its dependencies can be installed with "pip install RapidanAPI".
+The RapidanAPI package can be installed with "pip install RapidanAPI"

 Once this package is installed, various Rapidan datasets can be accessed with just a few lines of code and an API key.
 By changing the "endpoints" and "parameters", you can modify which dataset and columns of data will be pulled by your python script.